Texas's pandemic abortion ban didn't stop women from ending their pregnancies. It just forced them to cross states lines.

 The pandemic also compounded the obstacles to abortion already in place in Texas.
 One woman told TxPEP researchers that she was unemployed during the pandemic when she learned she was pregnant.
 She had a mandatory ultrasound done, but had to postpone the abortion procedure because she couldn’t afford the cost out-of-pocket and Texas doesn’t allow patients to pay for abortion care using state insurance or Medicaid.
 But because the same medical provider has to perform both the ultrasound and the abortion, she couldn’t reschedule.

-“They said ‘No, you have to come in the next week and redo the whole process and get another ultrasound and do everything all over again.’
+“They said, ‘No, you have to come in the next week and redo the whole process and get another ultrasound and do everything all over again.’
 And I’m like, I don’t want to pay an extra hundred dollars,” she said.
 The woman, who was kept anonymous, decided to carry her pregnancy to term because she was overwhelmed by the logistics and increasing costs of her delayed abortion.

 TxPEP researchers talked to her and nine other women who sought abortion care in late March and early April, who detailed the stress and risk they faced while trying to end their pregnancies.
-Another woman, pseudonymously called Maria Isabel, successfully had an abortion in south Texas, but only after nine weeks of rescheduling at multiple clinics in her city.
+Another woman, pseudonymously named Maria Isabel, successfully had an abortion in south Texas, but only after nine weeks of rescheduling at multiple clinics in her city.
 By the time she was able to get an appointment she was past the gestational age limit for medication abortion, and had to pay $1,200 for a procedural abortion instead.
 Yet another woman was able to travel 700 miles to New Mexico for an abortion, but worried that she’d contracted coronavirus because she was feeling feverish on the drive home.

 “It was stressful time for everybody, everybody was dealing with economic uncertainty,” White said.
 But to make matters worse, these women either had to wait a month for abortions to resume in Texas or risk contracting coronavirus while traveling across state lines.
 All of them reported stress, anxiety, or depression.